OneDrive/onedrive-api-docs/facets/photo_facet.md

 The **Photo** facet groups photo-related data on OneDrive, for example, EXIF metadata, into a single structure.

-It is available on the photo property of [Item][item-resource] resources that represent photos.
+It is available on the photo property of [driveItem][item-resource] resources that represent photos.

 ## JSON representation